School leaders are under increasing pressure to find extra revenue streams to support overstretched budgets.

 Director Mark Morrey explains:

-“We’ve launched Onside Live to help as many schools as possible generate an income from running their own provision.
+“We’ve launched Onside Live to help as many schools as possible run their own after school club and generate an income.
 It’s never been more needed.

 Based on a typical single form entry primary school, Onside Live calculates that running wraparound care can easily generate sales of between £80,000 – £100,000 in the first year alone; netting an annual profit upwards of £40,000.
 “That’s enough for a class teacher or additional support staff.
 The potential in larger schools is actually quite staggering,” Mark continues.